The Dawn of the Phalanx: How Hoplite Warfare Reshaped Ancient Greece

 The Athenian Ephebeia

 In Athens, the ephebeia evolved into a formal two-year training program for young men aged 18–20.
-Established in the 4th century BCE, the ephebeia was initially compulsory for citizens with hoplite-level wealth.
+Established in the 4th century BCE under Lycurgus, the ephebeia was initially compulsory for citizens with hoplite-level wealth.
 The first year was spent in the city training with weapons and learning basic tactics.
 The second year involved garrison duty in the Athenian countryside, guarding the borders and patrolling the forts.
 At the end of their service, ephebes took an oath, the ephebic oath, swearing to defend their city, honor their weapons, and obey their commanders.
 This ceremony was a powerful social ritual that bound the individual to the state.

 By the Hellenistic period, the ephebeia became less strictly military and more of a general education course, including philosophy, literature, and athletics.
 Yet its core purpose—producing citizens ready to fight for the polis—remained central to Athenian identity.
+The ephebeia also served as a filter: young men who failed to complete the training lost their citizenship rights, a powerful incentive for compliance.

 The Broader Impact on Greek Society